Luminova Framework

 ParameterTypeDescription

-$typestringThe result return type object or array.
+$typestringThe result return type (e.g, Builder::RETURN_OBJECT, Builder::RETURN_ARRAY or Builder::RETURN_STATEMENT).

 Return Value: